Skip to main content

 Troubleshooting

-Andrew Kuznetsov May 30, 2026 4 min
+By May 30, 2026 4 min

-Start With the Swap Test
+The Swap Test

 The Four Things That Kill a Burner

-Is the Clicking Normal?
+Is the Cycling Normal?

-Coil Cooktop vs. Smooth Top
+Coil vs. Smooth Top

-When to Call a Pro
+When to Call Us

-If the swap test points past the coil, we will diagnose the receptacle, switch, and wiring, give you a written estimate before any work, and fix it right.
+Our cooking appliance repair service covers all of it.
+We diagnose the socket, switch, and wiring, give you a written estimate before any work starts, and fix it right.
 Call ADRIUM at (925) 999-4095 or email [email protected].
-Our $75 diagnostic is credited toward the repair when you book it.
+The $75 diagnostic is credited toward the repair when you book it.
 You can also reach us through our contact page.

 FAQ